The Camel Saloon invites original and previously unpublished poetry.

 The editor requests that the following be checked at the door:

-(1) Poems about being a poet, poems about writing poetry, poems about poets, and poems about poetry;
+(1) Poems about being a poet, poems about writing poetry, poems about poets, and poems about poetry or about writing in general;

 (2) Poems about cats; allusions to cats; or mention of same;